 Today’s post is a simple reminder to gardeners hoping to grow something new and exciting.
 As gardeners, we’re always tempted by a special cultivar that is unusual, a bit out of the ordinary.
 Why else the hunt for black flowers—roses, or petunias—especially when the colors they do come in are so much prettier?
 I have a friend who paid a considerable sum for a yellow peony—just because most peonies are white, pink, or red.

 Sometimes I think January is my favorite month of the gardening calendar.
 Temperatures plummet and the ground is frozen solid.
 Anything at all frost-tender succumbed to the cold months ago.
 My raised beds look suspiciously like burial vaults covered in mulch.
 Yet, in my mind’s eye, my 2018 veggie garden is flourishing.

 Instead of an interesting and informative article on gardening or birding, today I have a shameless advertisement for my photography business, Mountain Plover.
-I usually sell my prints and blank cards in person, either at a speaking engagement or at … Continue reading

 The mailbox is full of catalogs these days.
 Harry and David, Sierra Trading Post, Pottery Barn—I may glance at them before tossing them into the recycling bin.
 But there are a few catalogs I can’t wait to get.
 As the cold weather sets in and the landscape is dreary and dead, seed catalogs arrive with their reminder that spring will come, eventually.
 They are the perfect cure for the winter blahs.